sg-s/xolotl/docs/how-to/run-simulations.md

 $$g_i(V) = \bar{g}_i m_i^{p_i} h_i^{q_i}$$

-where $$\bar{g}_i$$ is the maximal conductance in Siemens per unit area and $m$ and $h$ are gating variables $\in[0, 1]$.
+where $\bar{g}_i$ is the maximal conductance in Siemens per unit area and $m$ and $h$ are gating variables $\in[0, 1]$.
 The gating variables themselves are defined by differential equations which depend on the membrane potential.
 These equations are nonlinear and usually quite stiff.
 For these reasons, numerical simulations are required to adequately solve them.

 ## Changing the time step and duration